MianReplicate/Custom-Flags-Framework/README.md

 # Modifications from the Original
 - This by itself does not come with any flags.
 Only the options to change flag colors for both vanilla & other flag mutators.
 You need to install this + a flag mutator which utilizes this framework.
 Some flag mutators are [Pride Flags](https://steamcommunity.com/sharedfiles/filedetails/?id=3385314817) or [Political Flags](https://steamcommunity.com/sharedfiles/filedetails/?id=3385314194).
+  - When making your custom flag mutators using this framework, they will have to depend on this framework.
+This makes it easier to mass fix bugs across all flag mutators and allows for seamless compatibility
 - Performance loss is negligible (If there are still fps drops with this mutator enabled, let me know!)
 - Custom flags now show during capture
 - Added a default fallback for when a flag material for a team isn't detected
   - This allowed me to create the additional "DISABLED" flag option which lets players disable custom flags for each team
-- Works amazingly with multiple flag mutators using this framework.
-If you want to mix & match, you can do that!
+- If you want to mix & match flag mutators that use this framework, you can do that!

 # FAQ
 ### I found a bug using a flag mutator dependent on this framework